RobertC8888/gander-aircraft-dashboard/README.md

 - Filter aircraft by tail number, model, and readiness status
 - Edit and update aircraft readiness status
 - Persist changes using a mock backend (`json-server`) or localStorage
+- Status update by clicking on specified plane

 ## Tech Stack